Skip to main content

 3.3.2 Payload

-The payload section of the nanotdf contains the ciphertext that is protected by the policy defined in the Header.
+The payload section of contains the ciphertext that is protected by the policy defined in the Header.
 The structure of the Payload is as follows:

 SectionMinimum Length (B)Maximum Length (B)